Travelling to/from Rotorua Airport

-Showering facilities are available on request.
+Showering facilities are available in the departures terminal.

 Disabled car parks are available in either short term or long term parking areas – these are located in prime, well signposted and in easy to access locations.
 Disabled car parking permits must be displayed at all times when using these spaces.

 Pay stations are wheelchair-friendly.